r10nw7fd3/libcircles/README.md

 osu!
 Replay parser

-This library implements [easylzma](https://github.com/lloyd/easylzma)-like api, which allows the user to parse replays directly from memory, without having to save them to disk.
+This library implements callback api, which allows the user to parse replays directly from memory, without having to save them to disk.

-Easylzma is also a dependency, needed for replay decompression
+[Easylzma](https://github.com/lloyd/easylzma) is the only dependency, needed for replay decompression

 ## Building